frontboat/daydreams-lootsurvivor/examples/api/README.md

 # API Agent using Generic Fetch Action

-This directory demonstrates a Daydreams agent (`apiAgentOnlyFetch.ts`) that interacts with APIs dynamically using a single, generic fetch action (`fetchAction.ts`).
+This directory demonstrates a Daydreams agent (`example-api-schema.ts`) that interacts with APIs dynamically using a single, generic fetch action (`fetchAction.ts`).